arnaucode/reciproka/README.md

 ## Documentation

 Each user connects to `reciproka` throught the frontend wallet app.
+The app can be loaded from `IPFS`.
 Once the app is opened, it creates a new ethereum private key (if the user already have one, loads it).

 ### Transaction action: